Let's give Reality a great big hug!

-One of the major goals of this website and my books is to clear the rubbish and increase the vitality of the flow back and forth between your conscious awareness and the rest of your mind.
+One of the major goals of my website and this book is to clear the rubbish and increase the quality of the back and forth flow between your conscious awareness and the rest of your mind.

 Of course you trouble makers are going to shout out "you haven't answered the hard question!
 Why does the brain need conscious awareness?
 Couldn't it monitor and coordinate all that stuff by itself, and probably do a better job?"